mongodb/specifications/source/crud/crud.rst

     replacement: Document;

     /**
      * When true, creates a new document if no document matches the query.
-The default is false.
+     *
+     * This option is sent only if the caller explicitly provides a value.
+The default is to not send a value.
      *
      * @see http://docs.mongodb.org/manual/reference/command/update/
      */
     upsert: Optional<Boolean>;